Inflectra/spira-documentation/docs/Spira-User-Manual/Reports-Center.md

 This page consists of four main areas:

 1. The top bar shows the product name, controls for changing the graph widgets, and a dropdown release picker.
 The selected release will affect all of the reporting / graphing widgets simultaneously.
-You can either choose a specific release or "All Releases".
+You can either choose a specific release (includes any child sprints) or "All Releases".
 Your selection here is synced with the selection you set on the product dashboard page.
 2. The top left-hand pane displays a list of any reports that have either been saved by the currently logged in user, or those reports created by other members of the product, that have been marked (by that user) as 'shareable'.
 3. The bottom left-hand main pane displays a list of the printable reports available in the system, categorized by the artifact they primarily relate to (requirements, test cases, incidents and releases).
 Clicking on any of the report hyperlinks will take you to the [configuration page](#reports-configuration) for the report in question below for details).
 4. The right-hand pane is a dashboard that contains the set of graph widgets configured by the current user.
 By default the dashboard will display: the Incident Progress Rate, Test Run Progress Rate, Requirement Summary, Test Case Summary, Incident Aging and Task Burndown.